mulesoft/mule-migration-assistant/CONTRIBUTING.md

 ```

 ## Include your migration into MMA
 Your new migrator is ready to be used!
-Now you have to make the Mule Migration Assitant to be aware of this new feature.
+Now you have to make the Mule Migration Assitant be aware of this new feature.
 Doing it is as simple as going to the engine module and including your new migrator in the `getCoreMigrationTask` method of the [MigrationTaskLocator](./mule-migration-tool-engine/src/main/java/com/mulesoft/tools/migration/engine/MigrationTaskLocator.java) class.

 ```java